-If a pipeline of PNMs is such that

-- the prior is coherent for the dependency graph, and - the component PNMs are all Bayesian then the pipeline is the Bayesian pipeline data at leaves + final output.
+If a pipeline of PNMs is coherent and the component PNMs are all Bayesian, then the pipeline is Bayesian as a whole, i.e. is equivalent to the Bayesian pipeline

-- Redundant structure in the pipeline (recycled information) will break coherence, and hence Bayesianity of the pipeline. - In principle, coherence and hence being Bayesian depend upon the prior. - This should not be surprising as a loose analogy, one doesn't expect the trapezoidal rule to be a good way to integrate very smooth functions.
+- Redundant structure in the pipeline (recycled information) will break coherence, and hence Bayesianity of the pipeline. - In principle, coherence and hence being Bayesian depend upon the prior. - This should not be surprising as a loose analogy, one doesn't expect the trapezoidal rule to be a good way to integrate very smooth functions. - Of course, non-Bayesian setups can be good in other ways (Jacob et al., 2017; Lie et al., 2018).